image bio

 LH urine vs blood serum test

 LH can be tested by blood serum (at your clinic) or with at-home ovulation tests.
-An LH surge appears in the urine within 12 hours after it appears in the blood.
+An LH surge appears in the urine sample within 12 hours after it appears in the blood.
 One study found that blood serum and urinary tests show excellent agreement and can be used interchangeably.

 Keep in mind that with blood tests, each lab has a different range for what's normal.
 You should get a lab report showing the range that your lab uses for each test, and if your results fall into low, normal, or high.
 Talk to your doctor if you have any questions about your lab results.